git-ecosystem/git-credential-manager/docs/configuration.md

 In the examples above, the `credential.namespace` setting would affect any remote repository; the `credential.visualstudio.com.namespace` would affect any remote repository in the domain, and/or any subdomain (including `www.`) of, 'visualstudio.com'; where as the `credential.microsoft.visualstudio.com.namespace` setting would only be applied to remote repositories hosted at 'microsoft.visualstudio.com'.

-For the complete list of settings GCM Core understands, see the list below.
+For the complete list of settings GCM understands, see the list below.

 ## Available settings

 ### credential.interactive

-Permit or disable GCM Core from interacting with the user (showing GUI or TTY prompts).
+Permit or disable GCM from interacting with the user (showing GUI or TTY prompts).
 If interaction is required but has been disabled, an error is returned.

-This can be helpful when using GCM Core in headless and unattended environments, such as build servers, where it would be preferable to fail than to hang indefinitely waiting for a non-existent user.
+This can be helpful when using GCM in headless and unattended environments, such as build servers, where it would be preferable to fail than to hang indefinitely waiting for a non-existent user.

 To disable interactivity set this to `false` or `0`.